Burma Cyclone Aid Report

 The map above shows locations where our aid has been received and deployed

 It's been a challenge to the get such a lot of money in.
 Most Burmese groups can safely move only a limited amount of money each day through informal networks.
-So far, we know that $550,000 has arrived in Burma and been spent, and an additional $1,000,000 is en route and may have arrived.
+Over time, the $1.6 million arrived successfully.
 We are currently working with the International Burmese Monk Organization and 7 other Burmese organizations, including monk groups, educational groups, and medical clinics, who have asked not to be named for their own security.

 The way the money moves is through informal transfers between bank accounts and by hand.
 Sometimes it is as simple as a deposit in one country that is then withdrawn inside Burma by the account holder and then carried to a monastery or aid group.
 Because many merchants do this, the Burmese government cannot tell the difference between commercial funds and aid money.